Effective Date: Last Updated as of March 3, 2020.

 4. Sharing and Disclosure

 4.1.
 General.
-Directly does not sell or rent Personal Data to marketers or unaffiliated third parties.
-Generally, we will share Personal Data collected by Directly with Third-Party Providers only in limited circumstances, including: (i) with your consent; (ii) to an authorized Third-Party Provider who meets our data protection standards; or (iii) when we have a good faith belief it is required by law, such as pursuant to a subpoena or other legal process, or to enforce our Terms.
+Directly does not sell or rent your Personal Data.
+We share Personal Data collected by Directly with Third-Party Providers only in limited circumstances, including: (i) with your consent; (ii) to an authorized Third-Party Provider who meets our data protection standards; or (iii) when we have a good faith belief it is required by law, such as pursuant to a subpoena or other legal process, or to enforce our Terms.

 4.4.
 Experts.
 We disclose certain limited content of each request for Answers (e.g., non-personally identifiable usernames or first names of Experts).
 We also share Other Data with Experts about their responses to Answers and the generation of Expert Content.